Prompting for Login during SSO

 On this page

-What follows is a look at how you can allow the client to manage Single Sign-On (SSO) prompts based on duration of sessions or OpenID connect parameters.
+This article discusses how you can allow the client to manage SSO prompts based on the duration of sessions or OpenID Connect parameters.

-We have Site A and Site B, an we want Site B to always force a login, no matter what the current status of the SSO session is.
-The solution is very straightforward:
+Assume there are two websites, Site A and Site B, that use the same identity server.
+Assume also that Site B always needs to force a login, no matter what the current status of the SSO session is.

 -

-Site A runs the regular flow, an SSO session is established by Curity, and Site A gets the ID Token in the normal manner.
+Site A runs the regular flow, an SSO session is established by the identity server, and Site A gets the ID token as usual.
+When Site B sends its authorization request, it includes the query parameter

 prompt=login